PenyPip/karavakia/README.md

 and repeat the installation process.

+** in case of error:  Base table or view not found: 1146 Table 'karavakia.default_addons_modules' doesn't exist do composer update, and then php artisan install.
+On next errors, php artisan install --ready **

 - Generate a project key by running `php artisan key:generate`
 - Test the project's functionality by running `php artisan serve